 10 Free Summer Programs for High School Students in Los Angeles (LA)

-Many reputable universities and research centers in Los Angeles offer fully funded programs that cover topics beyond your school curriculum, enhancing your college applications with a professional and prestigious edge.
-Participating in these programs can also demonstrate your abilities and commitment to college admissions officers.
+Many universities and research centers in Los Angeles offer fully funded programs that cover topics beyond your school curriculum, enhancing your college applications.
+Participating in these programs can demonstrate your abilities and commitment to learning to college admissions officers.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 To help you get started, we've compiled a list of 10 free summer programs available to high school students in Los Angeles!